Yuhao018/Making-Journal/journal-pages/week-04.md

 ![e13](../assets/week-04/e13.png)

+*I put the same prompt on Chatgpt and give the following answer:*

  Ask it to write code.
 Try something you'd normally ask ChatGPT and compare the response.
 Try to find its limits.

 Pay attention to what feels different: the speed, the quality, the tradeoff between sovereignty and capability.
 Type /bye to exit.